United Socialist Party of Venezuela: History

 The party held its founding congress in early 2008, from 12 January to 2 March, with 1681 delegates participating.
 Chávez was proclaimed President of the new party on 14 March.
 As of 2014, the party has been described as "fracturing" and "weakening" due to the loss of Hugo Chávez, the poor state of Venezuela's economy and falling oil prices.
 Internal issues also appeared in the party, with an email address and telephone hotline created to report "internal enemies".
-In 23 November PSUV elections, it was reported by party dissidents that very few individuals participated, with less than 10% of the supposedly 7.6 million members casting a vote.
+In the PSUV elections on 23 November 2014, it was reported by party dissidents that very few individuals participated, with less than 10% of the supposedly 7.6 million members casting a vote.

 Overview

 The PSUV defines its values and principles as follows:

 The party is constituted as a socialist party, and affirms that a socialist society is the only alternative to overcome the capitalist system.
 It assumes as ideological sources the thoughts and works of Simón Bolívar, Simón Rodríguez and Ezequiel Zamora.
 The party values in the same way the principles of scientific socialism, Christianity, liberation theology, all critical and humanist universal thought, gender equity and equality, and the ethical obligation to build a [political] model respectful of life and mother Earth that guarantees human survival.

 As a multiethnic and diverse party, it nurtures its roots of Afro-Indianism bequeathed by Guaicaipuro and José Leonardo Chirino, all inspired by the fundamental leadership and revolutionary ideas of Commander Hugo Chávez, aimed at creating the new man and woman in a melting pot of hopes and dreams that make our socialism a mestizo socialism, loaded with Africanity, the elements of the indigenous peoples, and with the international vision that has had Francisco de Miranda as its greatest proponent.

 We assume the principle of civic-military unity to guarantee the defense of national and popular sovereignty.